-Dance in Education CRAR 8350
+Dance in Education

-3 cr.
+CRAR 8350

 An exploration of the field of creative movement and structured dance forms.
 Students learn applications for working with children through movement and are encouraged to seek personal dance experiences.

-Art and Human Development CRAR 8500 3 cr.
+Art and Human Development

-This course is applicable to students who are in human services fields, including diverse groups teachers, social workers, recreation directors, religious educators, and others.
+This course is applicable to students who are in human services fields. including diverse groups teachers, social workers, recreation directors, religious educators, and others.
 Students use hands-on activities to demonstrate how concepts and practices are learned and to facilitate students' needs.